Eljah/jamwiki/wiki/trunk/jamwiki-war/src/main/webapp/README.txt

   2. Deploy the JAMWiki WAR file.
 See your web application server's documentation for specific deployment instructions.
 The WAR file should be deployed as an exploded WAR to avoid potential issues.
+  3. Update the logback.xml configuration file with appropriate log configuration information.
+The logback.xml file can be found in the /WEB-INF/classes/ directory of your installation.
+Note that the web application server must have appropriate permissions to write to the log file.
-  3. (Optional) If using an external database create a new database instance that can be used by JAMWiki, or verify that a database user is available with permission to create tables and sequences.
+  4. (Optional) If using an external database create a new database instance that can be used by JAMWiki, or verify that a database user is available with permission to create tables and sequences.
 If support is needed for double-byte character sets be sure that the database uses UTF-8 encoding.
-  4. (Optional) If using an external database verify that your JDBC driver is in the web application server's classpath.
+  5. (Optional) If using an external database verify that your JDBC driver is in the web application server's classpath.
-  5. (Optional) Update the logback.xml configuration file with appropriate log configuration information.
-The logback.xml file can be found in the /WEB-INF/classes/ directory of your installation.
-Note that the web application server must have appropriate permissions if logging to a specific file or directory.
   6. Once the JAMWiki WAR file has been deployed and the web application server started, view the http://<server>/<context>/ page, where <server>
      is the application server URL, and <context> is the application server